MARTIMM/raku-mongodb-driver/README.md

   * Remove deprication messages of converted method names

 * 0.25.8
-  * Removed exception class from MongoDB/Connection.pm.
+  * Removed exception class from Connection.pm, Collection.pm.
 Usage is replaced by X::MongoDB from MongoDB.pm.
 * 0.25.7
   * Experiment converting OP_INSERT() to OP-INSERT() using deprication traits.